-The New Markets Tax Credit (NMTC) program is a powerful vehicle for Wells Fargo to help meet the needs of these communities.
-The NMTC program is a federal tax incentive authorized by Congress in 2000 to help spur the investment of capital in small businesses and commercial real estate located in communities of need.
-Through NMTC allocations, Wells Fargo reduces borrowing costs for non-profits and entrepreneurs, enabling higher risk loans and investments that shoulder collateral shortfalls and credit risks.
+The New Markets Tax Credit (NMTC) program is a federal tax incentive authorized by Congress in 2000 to help spur the investment of capital in small businesses and commercial real estate located in communities of need.
+Through NMTC allocations, Wells Fargo reduces borrowing costs for non-profits and entrepreneurs by offering below-market rate financing on more favorable credit terms than conventionally available.

 Targeted communities are in highly distressed areas and generally have at least one or more of the following characteristics:

 - Poverty rates greater than 30%